Looking to improve your waterfall photography skills?

 ~ Meals, lodging, and transportation during the workshop.
 Carpooling among participants is strongly encouraged.

 ~ Parking fee.
-There is a day use fee throughout the White Mountain National Forest.
+If there are more cars than I have passes for, there is a day use fee throughout the White Mountain National Forest.
 The single day fee is $5 and is payable at the kiosks at most of the trail parking areas(cash only).
 You may also purchase an annual pass for $30, available at any of the USFS ranger stations.
+Carpooling is strongly encouraged to both avoid this fee, but also due to the limited parking at some locations.

 Note: you only pay the day use fee once, NOT at each location.
 Simply save the stub from the payment envelope and display it on your dashboard.

 ~ Basic camera instruction.
-This is not a “Photography 101” class, you should be familiar with the basic operation and settings of your camera.
-Including how to set the aperture, shutter speed, and ISO, as well as how to select an individual focus point, prior to attending any workshop.
-If you need basic photography instruction please contact me about a private, one-on-one workshop.
+This is not a “Photography 101” class, you should be familiar with the basic operation and settings of your camera, how to set the aperture, shutter speed, and ISO, as well as how to select an individual focus point, prior to attending any workshop.
+If you need basic photography instruction please contact me about private, one-on-one instruction.

 Pro Tip: Never let the camera select the autofocus (AF) point for you.
 Always select an individual AF point yourself.